-Examination rooms provide suitable space to accommodate number of students for a specific examination.
-These are furnished with appropriate temperature, ventilation, and lighting and situated in an area where minimal noise is observed.
+Examination rooms provide suitable space to accommodate a number of students for a specific examination.
+It is furnished with appropriate temperature, ventilation, and lighting and situated in an area where minimal noise is observed.

 Computer Laboratory Room Computer labs create inclusive, structured learning environments where students can learn and take online examinations.